 Keep in mind that the need to recharge your air conditioner is a very rare occurrence, and usually only is needed when there is a leak or rupture of some sort within the refrigeration lines or the condenser coils.

 Depending on how old your air conditioner is and what size it is, will determine the type of refrigerant that will be needed and how many pounds of refrigerant is required to fully recharge the system.
 R-22 isn’t being made anymore, and frankly, sellers who have stock left seem to be price-gouging.
 It’s 3-5 times more costly than R-410A.
-A simple online search of both will prove that.
+A simple online search of both will

 On average, the cost for an HVAC technician to recharge your air conditioner will run around $100-$250, and possibly more depending on additional costs.
 Most often there will also be a disposal fee of $50-$150 to dispose of the freon or the R-410 refrigerant still remaining in the system.
 Most often the technician will want to drain what’s in there to start fresh.